Windokk/Windokk/README.md

 # Hey, I'm Windokk, a beginner game designer/developper !

 I love video games, computer science and art.
-I mostly code in c++, c and python but i also did some MC mods in java (Forge).
+I mostly code in c++, c and python but i also did some Minecraft mods in java (Forge).

-I do a lot of projects in Unreal Engine 4 & 5 (in c++ or blueprints) but i also tried Unity (C#) and pygame.
+I do a lot of projects in Unreal Engine 4 & 5 (in c++ or blueprints) but i also use Unity and pygame.

 ## Projects i'm working onto right now 👨‍💻